Skip to content

 Pipe Class and Pipe Specification

-These two terms cause confusion because they sound similar but serve different purposes.
-Understanding the difference is essential for anyone working on piping design or procurement.
+These two terms cause confusion because they sound similar but serve different purposes in piping design and procurement.

 What Is a Pipe Class?